Yuran-Zhao/NLP-Final-Project/Quora_Question_Pairs/README.md

 Luckily, [transformers](https://github.com/huggingface/transformers) also provides tokenizers of pre-trained language models.
 The specific description of usage can be found in the correspongding documents, e.g. the usage of BertTokenizer can be found [here](https://huggingface.co/transformers/model_doc/bert.html#berttokenizer).

-After that, all you need to do is mimicking the procedure introduced in the class.
+After that, all you need is mimicking the procedure introduced in the class.
 Maybe sometimes you need write your own dataset for convenience, under which circumstance you will find this [article](https://huggingface.co/transformers/custom_datasets.html) is useful.

 You can attempt to pre-train the Google BERT by designing a masked language model task just as what we did in the class as well.
-Considering that HuggingFace provides an array of pre-trained language models, you can have a try with other models and compare the performance between them and BERT.
+Considering that HuggingFace provides an array of pre-trained language models, it is welcome to have a try with other models and compare the performance between them and BERT.

-It is worth noting that F1 score is taken to evaluate the performance of the model.
+It is worth noting that we will choose the F1 score to evaluate the performance of the model.

 We construct a simple LSTM model without any further parameters adjustments as baseline.
 Its performance on the `test.txt` is:
 | Model | F1 Score |